nens/threedi-docs/source/a_releasenotes.rst

 Release 3Di - Carnival Release 2019
 ++++++++++++++++++++++++++++++++++++

-We will release a new version of 3Di on March the 4th.
-The Carnival release contains various new features.
+The newest version of 3Di is released on March the 4th.
+This Carnival release contains various new features.
 Moreover, we are preparing for a huge product upgrade of the back-end of 3Di.
 We will explain this in more detail in the next releases.
-Please keep in mind, the 3Di web interfaces will not be available on the 4th of  March between 8.00 AM and 10.00 AM (CEST).
-Below you will already find an overview of what you can expect.
+Furthermore, a brand new 3Di start page has been made available to all users: 3Di `startpage <https://3diwatermanagement.com/3di-start>`_.

 Usage
 ^^^^^^